StarlingXWeb/starlingx-website/src/pages/blog/starlingx-vptg-october-2025-recap-part-2.md

 For further notes of the discussions at the event please refer to the session [etherpad](https://etherpad.opendev.org/p/r.140f090fb9ac95e8507e6e02c0f9b3df) which also contains the link to the recording of the session.

+Check out [Part 1](https://www.starlingx.io/blog/starlingx-vptg-october-2025-recap/), if you haven’t yet, for the rest of the project updates.

 # About StarlingX

 If you would like to learn more about the project and get involved check the [website](https://www.starlingx.io) for more information or [download the code](https://opendev.org/starlingx) and start to experiment with the platform.
 If you are already evaluating or using the software please fill out the [user survey](https://openinfrafoundation.formstack.com/forms/starlingx_user_survey) and help the community improve the project based on your feedback.